Bibliographic References through 2015

 A team of scientists, in a groundbreaking analysis of data from hundreds of sources, has concluded that humans are on the verge of causing unprecedented damage to the oceans and the animals living in them.
 “We may be sitting on a precipice of a major extinction event,” said Douglas J. McCauley, an ecologist at the University of California, Santa Barbara, and an author of the new research.

-Forbes, If You’re Concerned About Climate Change, You Should Support Nuclear Power, by Carol Browner, EPA Administrator (Clinton Administration) and Director of the Office of Energy and Climate Change Policy (Obama), May 5, 2014
+Forbes, If You’re Concerned About Climate Change, You Should Support Nuclear Power, by Carol Browner, May 5, 2014

-This former senior White House official explains how important it is to be able to reevaluate one’s thinking about nuclear, in light of the warnings from the world’s leading climate scientists that global warming is real and must be addressed immediately.
+Carol Browner, former senior White House EPA Administrator in the Clinton Administration and Director of the Office of Energy and Climate Change Policy in the Obama Administration, explains how important it is to be able to reevaluate one’s thinking about nuclear, in light of the warnings from the world’s leading climate scientists that global warming is real and must be addressed immediately.
 This news changes the calculus on whether it makes sense to oppose our most powerful clean, low-carbon energy source.

 The Center for Climate and Energy Solutions (C2ES),Climate Solutions: The Role of Nuclear Power, Doug Vine and Timothy Juliani, April 2014